Multiuser MISO Beamforming for Simultaneous Wireless Information and Power Transfer: Simulation Results

 \subsection{Performance Comparison of Optimal versus Suboptimal Designs}

-Next, we compare the performances of our proposed optimal joint information/energy beamforming designs with two suboptimal designs for Type I and Type II ID receivers, respectively, which are described as follows.
+Finally, we compare the performances of our proposed optimal joint information/energy beamforming designs with two suboptimal designs for Type I and Type II ID receivers, respectively, which are described as follows.